ArthurOberon/snow-crash/level14/readme.md

 }
 ```

-It important to know that a decompiler give a pseudo code (in this case in C).
-And not the real running code.
-So it have to be understood to be redone after.

-This function ...
+As a reminder, the decompiled code only provides pseudo-code, not the actual running code.
+Therefore, it must be understood and reimplemented.

+**Analyze The Function**
+The decompiled code shows that `ft_des` performs a character-wise transformation of the input string:
+- It duplicates the input string using `strdup`.
+- It iterates over each character, applying a transformation depending on the character’s index (even or odd).
+- Odd-indexed characters are incremented in a loop, wrapping from `127` (`[DEL]`) back to `32` (`SPACE`).
+- Even-indexed characters are decremented in a loop, wrapping from `31` (`[UNIT SEPARATOR]`) back to `126` (`~`).
+- A counter `v3` cycles from `0` to `6`, and appears to influence the number of iterations in the inner loops.
+- The transformed string is returned, representing the decrypted token.

-The blocking part is `*(char *)(v3 + 134516640)`, this look like calling of a table from the index `v3`.
-This means that `Hex-Rays` cannot found this array (somewhere outside of the file) and write is memory value instead.
-This must be the key to the encryption.
-And `v3` iterate only from 0 to 6, so the key must be of the size of 7.
+The unclear part is `*(char *)(v3 + 134516640)` in the inner loops.
+This appears to access a table from index `v3`. `Hex-Rays` could not resolve this array (likely located outside of the analyzed file) and shows it as a raw memory value.
+This table is likely the key used in the encryption, and since `v3` iterates only from `0` to `6`, the key is probably of size `7`.

-In the `strings` of the `getflag`, there is a strange logical sequence of number:
+In the `strings` output of `getflag`, there is a notable 7-character numeric sequence:
 ```bash
 level14@SnowCrash:~$ strings /bin/getflag
 [...]